An-Nihal/-automationexercise.com-Web-Automation/README.md

 1. Ensure you have the necessary tools and dependencies installed.
 2. Clone the repository: `git clone https://github.com/your-username/automationexercise-web-automation.git`
 3. Navigate to the project directory: `cd automationexercise-web-automation`
+4. Open the project in an IDE (Intellij, Eclipse etc.)
+5. Add dependency if needed.
-4. Run the tests using Maven: `mvn clean test`
+6. Run the tests

 Feel free to customize and extend this automation framework according to your specific requirements.